rndexe/nowtransmitting/src/socialroom/listeningroom.md

 ---
 title: Listening Room
-description: >-
-  Drown out the noise and tune into our playlists drawing on podcasts, online radio, and recordings— explore new science, controversies, and the context of contagion.
+description: Drown out the noise and tune into our playlists drawing on podcasts, online radio, and recordings— explore new science, controversies, and the context of contagion.

-  Contagions change the world, listen on to know how!
 icon: /static/img/listening-room.svg
 podcastlist:
   - title: Trigger